Edgar Herschler

-Edgar Jacob Herschler (October 27, 1918 – February 5, 1990) was an American politician and attorney who served as the 28th Governor of Wyoming from 1975 to 1987.
-A member of the Democratic Party, he is the longest-serving Governor of Wyoming with three full terms; since a two-term limit for governors was approved by a ballot initiative in 1992, he has remained as such.
+Edgar Jacob Herschler (October 27, 1918 – February 5, 1990) was an American politician and attorney who served as the 28th governor of Wyoming from 1975 to 1987.
+A member of the Democratic Party, he is the longest-serving governor of Wyoming, with three full terms; since a two-term limit for governors was approved by a ballot initiative in 1992, he has remained as such.

 Early life

-Edgar Jacob Herschler was born in Kemmerer, Wyoming on October 27, 1918, to Edgar Fuller Herschler and Charlotte Jenkins.
+Edgar Jacob Herschler was born in Kemmerer, Wyoming, on October 27, 1918, to Edgar Fuller Herschler and Charlotte Jenkins.
 During his childhood, he was initially taught at his family's ranch before later attended high school in Kemmerer.
 In 1941, he graduated from the University of Colorado with a Bachelor of Arts in Pre-Law.

+In January 1942, Herschler enlisted in the United States Marine Corps and served as a Marine Raider in the Pacific Theater during World War II.
+On November 23, 1943, during the invasion of Bougainville, Herschler volunteered to help evacuate wounded out of danger.
+Risking his own life, he rescued another Marine and was himself wounded.
+For his actions there, he was awarded the Silver Star Medal.

 In 1949, he earned his LL.B from the University of Wyoming.
-Herschler served in the Pacific Theater during World War II.

 He served as Kemmerer's city attorney and then as Lincoln County attorney from 1951 to 1958 and from 1961 to 1963.

 Career

 Legislature

 On June 15, 1960, he filed to run for the Democratic nomination for one of Lincoln County's three seats in the Wyoming House of Representatives and won in the general election.
 Upon taking office he introduced a bill that would repeal Wyoming's inheritance tax.
 However, after the initial forty day session of the house he resigned on March 10, 1961, to become Lincoln County's attorney again, but filed to run for the house again in 1962 and won a seat in the general election placing second.
 In the 1964 elections the Democrats took control of the state house and in the 1965 legislative session Herschler was selected as House Majority Whip and made chairman of the House Judiciary Committee.
-In 1967 he cosponsored the first air pollution control bill in Wyoming and on September 13, 1968, he was elected as president of the Wyoming State Bar Association.
+In 1967, he cosponsored the first air pollution control bill in Wyoming and on September 13, 1968, he was elected as president of the Wyoming State Bar Association.

 He was considered a possible candidate for governor in the 1970 election, but stated on December 10, 1969, that he was not interested in running for governor.
 On April 27, 1970, he announced that he would run for the Democratic nomination for Wyoming's at-large congressional district, but was defeated by former Representative Teno Roncalio who went on to win in the general election.
-On October 27 he endorsed Roncalio following his defeat in the August primary.
+On October 27, he endorsed Roncalio following his defeat in the August primary.
 In 1971 he stated that he was contacted by Governor Stanley K. Hathaway as being a possible appointment to the Wyoming Supreme Court, but was not selected.